Kareus/SP2C/README.md

       Also you can create a box polygon with function `SetBox`.
 Use it when you need rotating boxes.

-  - I also implemented some custom shapes in `test/main_SP2C.cpp`, like RoundRect and Concaves.

-    - RoundRect is a group of circles and aabbs.

-      You can set draw mode to draw each circles and boxes, or outline of roundrect.

-      See function `createRoundRect` and `drawRoundRect`.

-    - Concave is converted into a group of triangles using Ear Clipping triangulation algorithm.

-      Due to the generation code in main function, it can be actually a convex in random cases.

-      You can set draw mode to draw each triangles, or outline of concave.

-      See function `triangulation` and `drawTriangles`.

   - Only a single polygon can rotate.

-    - You can test rotating polygons with the option,

-      ```c++
-      #define ROTATE_POLYGON_TEST 1 //line 15 in test/main_SP2C.cpp
-      ```

     - AABB (as it is axis-aligned) and Circles, for sure, don't rotate.